Hanny-Levy/Hanny-Levy/README.md

 **Hanny-Levy/Hanny-Levy** is a ✨ _special_ ✨ repository because its **MY repository** !

-- 🌱 Third year Computer Science Student at Ashkelon Academic College
+- 🌱 Computer Science Graduated

 - 👯 I’m looking to collaborate on projects on Java , JavaScript , React.js